vaibhavsagar/website/blog/quick-easy-nixpkgs-pinning.md

 the Nix error message tell you the correct hash to use.
 I think we can do better than this.

-[Joe Hermaszewski](https://github.com/expipiplus1) has a handy tool called [update-nix-fetchgit](https://github.com/expipiplus1/update-nix-fetchgit) that parses Nix files and automatically updates any `fetchFromGitHub` calls to the latest `master` revision and SHA256 of the repository.
+[Ellie Hermaszewska](https://github.com/expipiplus1) has a handy tool called [update-nix-fetchgit](https://github.com/expipiplus1/update-nix-fetchgit) that parses Nix files and automatically updates any `fetchFromGitHub` calls to the latest `master` revision and SHA256 of the repository.
 This is certainly a lot